-Well it’s taken a while, a long while, but the spiritual successor to the game-changing and legendary McLaren F1 has just be unveiled.
-At the 2012 Paris Motor Show, McLaren are showing off a prototype version of the McLaren P1.
-The McLaren P1 has been developed using the knowledge learned by McLaren’s Racing division.
-The company say it has one simple goal for the vehicle: To make it the best driver’s car in the world on both road and track.
+It took a while, a long while, but the spiritual successor to the game-changing and legendary McLaren F1 was finally revealed at the 2012 Paris Motor Show in the form of the McLaren P1 prototype.
+The McLaren P1 was developed using the knowledge learned by McLaren’s Racing division.

 The styling of the McLaren P1 is more attractive and less clinical than the MP4-12C, but you can bet your entire worldly possessions on the fact every last millimetre of the bodywork has been extensivley analysed in the windtunnel.
 The front is unique and original, the way lower part of the bumper flows back into the ‘C’ shaped headlights is inspired.
 And the P1’s rear end has got to be one of the best in the business.
 Stunning.